bairuofei/dwa_planner/README.md

 ## How to use
 ```
+# First, you should start an outside simulation environment (not provided in this repo)
+roslaunch vehicle_simulator run_one.launch

 # this step only launchs a node named: /local_planner/dwa_planner
 roslaunch dwa_planner dwa.launch

+# You can now control the robot by cliking 2D goal in RVIZ
 ```
 The dwa_planner also needs other information from simulation environment, shown below: